-Printing plate manufacturing operations are addressed by BACT Guideline 4.7.10, "Printing Plate Manufacturing" (Q4 2011).
+BACT Guideline 4.7.5, "Flexographic Printing - Heatset inks on low-porosity glossy paper and plastic film" (Q3 2012), is applicable to the proposed flexographic printing operation.
 For a copy of this guideline, please refer to Appendix III of this evaluation.

-\Except for CO emissions from a new or modified emissions unit at a Stationary Source with an SSPE2 of less than 200,000 pounds per year of CO.
+^{}Except for CO emissions from a new or modified emissions unit at a Stationary Source with an SSPE2 of less than 200,000 pounds per year of CO.